TomTheToad/Nomenclature/README.md

 <h1> Nomen: (noun) <i>latin</i> for name </h1>

 <h2>What is it?</h2>
 <p>Nomen is an iOS application which allows the user to lookup taxonomic data (kingdom, phylum, species, etc..) by common name, add an image, and save their findings to a card.
-The cards can be then be saved to individual collections, not disimilar to a deck of cards.
+The cards can be then be saved to individual collections, not dissimilar to a deck of cards.

 <h2>Why?</h2>
 <p>Simply put, I created this application for my son.
 My son has a strong interest in science and found the need for an easy means of looking up scientific names for organisms.
 I figured this would be a quick project that we would both enjoy.<p>I should mention that we did find a couple of apps on the app store which provided species names but little else.
 His interest was in the full measure of taxonomic data.
 Namely the Kingdom, Phylum, Class, Order, Family, Genus, and Species of an organism.
 So, again, I decided this might be a fun, quick application to build regardless of what was or wasn’t available.